Contact Us for a Free Consultation (213) 542-0979

 Also, law enforcement doesn't need a California search warrant from a judge if you are on felony probation or parole.

-This is because that as a standard condition of being on probation or parole is that you forfeit your legal right to be free from unlawful searches and seizures.
+This is because, as a standard condition of being on probation or parole, you forfeit your legal right to be free from unlawful searches and seizures.

 How is a California Search Warrant Issued?

-A judge or magistrate signs a search warrant on behalf of the state of California.
-However, the warrant is represented by local DA's office and executed by law enforcement as defined under California Penal Code 1523 PC.
+A judge or magistrate signs a search warrant on behalf of California.
+However, the warrant is represented by the local DA's office and executed by law enforcement as defined under California Penal Code 1523 PC.

-It should be noted that before a judge will sign a search warrant, there are several requirements that must be satisfied, such as:
+It should be noted that before a judge will sign a search warrant, several requirements must be satisfied, such as:

-• the judge must be reasonably convinced by a prosecutor and police that a crime was committed, and;
+• a prosecutor and police must reasonably convince the judge that a crime was committed, and;

 • evidence of the crime will likely be located at the location listed in their search warrant application.

-The primary purpose of getting a judge to approve a search warrant is to ensure a neutral party can evaluate the facts and circumstances before determining whether to issue the warrant.
+Getting a judge to approve a search warrant ensures a neutral party can evaluate the facts and circumstances before determining whether to issue the warrant.

 Requirements for a search warrant

-In order to obtain a California search warrant, there are requirements that must be met that are commonly known as the “grounds” for issuance of the warrant.
+To obtain a California search warrant, certain requirements must be met, which are commonly known as the “grounds” for issuance of the warrant.

-Some factors that will give a judge justification to issue a search warrant at a property include:
+Some factors that will justify a judge to issue a search warrant at a property include:

 • when the property has evidence that a felony crime occurred or will be used to commit a crime;